 Sales Representation segment gross profit was \$22,251,000, or 74% of Sales Representation segment revenues, for the year ended December 31, 2014, an increase of \$3,363,000, or 18%, from segment gross profit of \$18,888,000, or 71% of segment revenue, for the year ended December 31, 2013.
 The increase in gross profit was due primarily to higher recognized revenue in 2014 as a result of higher equipment delivery volume as well as higher commission rates.
 Cost of commissions increased by \$245,000, or 3%, to \$7,985,000 for the year ended December 31, 2014, as compared to cost of commissions of \$7,740,000 in 2013.
-Cost of commission revenue is associated with recognized commission revenues.
-Commission expense associated with deferred revenue is recorded as deferred commission expense until the related commission revenue is of the commission expense associated with recognized commission revenues.
+Cost of commissions reflects commission expense associated with recognized commission revenues.
+Commission expense associated with deferred revenue is recorded as deferred commission expense until the related commission revenue is earned.

-Equipment segment gross profit decreased to \$2,920,000, or 63% of Equipment segment revenues, for the year ended December 31, 2014 compared to \$3,625,000, or 58% of Equipment segment revenues, for the year ended December 31, 2014 compared to \$3,625,000, or 58% of Equipment segment revenues, for the year ended December 31, 2013 due to lower sales volume partially offset by improved margins resulting from higher mix of FGE operations.
+Equipment segment gross profit decreased to \$2,920,000, or 63% of Equipment segment revenues, for the year ended December 31, 2014 compared to \$3,625,000, or 58% of Equipment segment revenues, for the year ended December 31, 2013 due to lower sales volume partially offset by improved margins resulting from higher mix of FGE operations.
 Equipment segment gross profits are dependent on a number of factors including the mix of EECP® products and ambulatory monitoring devices, the mix of new and refurbished EECP® systems and the mix of models sold, their respective average selling prices, the ongoing costs of servicing EECP® systems, as well as certain fixed period costs, including facilities, payroll and insurance.